devanshbatham/devanshbatham.github.io/drafts/draft.md

 # 🏷️[Day 7 - Day 10] Understanding Solidity
 Solidity is an object-oriented/contract-oriented, high-level language for writing smart contracts.
 It is statically typed, supports inheritance, and is highly influenced by C++, Python and JavaScript.

-**Note: Following URLs will get outdated as soon as new versions of Solidity will be released, I will try to update these URLs every month, but if I fail to do so for some reason, it is advised readers should refer to the latest documentation.
+**⚠️ Note:** Following URLs will get outdated as soon as new versions of Solidity will be released, I will try to update these URLs every month, but if I fail to do so for some reason, it is advised readers should refer to the latest documentation.

 ## Day 7
 - [ ] [Introduction to Smart Contracts](https://docs.soliditylang.org/en/v0.8.9/introduction-to-smart-contracts.html)